Pavilion sunset

 Biography

 Dr Thompson delivers first and second year tutorials at St Hilda's in a range of applied mathematics courses.
-These include first-year tutorials in Calculus, Fourier Series & PDEs and Probability, and second-year tutorials in Differential Equations I, Differential Equations II, Mathematical Modelling in Biology, Integral Transforms and Calculus of Variations.
-In addition to his college teaching, Dr Thompson lectures undergraduate applied mathematics courses in the Mathematical Institute and supervises DPhil students and postdoctoral researchers.
+These include first-year tutorials in Calculus, Fourier Series & PDEs and Probability, and second-year tutorials in Differential Equations I, Differential Equations II, Mathematical Modelling in Biology and Calculus of Variations.
+In addition to his college teaching, Dr Thompson lectures undergraduate and graduate applied mathematics courses in the Mathematical Institute.
+He also supervises DPhil students and postdoctoral researchers.

-Dr Thompson’s research involves developing and analysing mathematical models of infectious disease outbreaks.
-He leads a research group in the Mathematical Institute with members conducting research in the field of data-driven infectious disease modelling.
-His group members construct novel models and modelling techniques, and apply them using data from infectious disease outbreaks in humans, animals and plants.
-Dr Thompson’s group uses stochastic and deterministic modelling approaches, and parameterises the models using statistical inference techniques such as Markov chain Monte Carlo and Approximate Bayesian Computation.
-In addition to working with other mathematicians, Dr Thompson also works with public health policy experts to maximise the positive socio-economic impacts of his group’s research.
+Dr Thompson leads the Infectious Disease Modelling research group in the Mathematical Institute.
+The group’s main goal is to use mathematics to guide disease surveillance and control measures.
+Group members develop novel models and modelling techniques, and analyse outbreak data.
+They use stochastic and deterministic modelling approaches, and parameterise the models using statistical inference techniques such as Markov chain Monte Carlo and Approximate Bayesian Computation.
+In addition to working with other mathematicians, Dr Thompson works with public health policy experts to maximise the positive socio-economic impacts of his group’s research.

-For a full list of Dr Thompson’s research publications, please visit his research group's website
+For a full list of Dr Thompson’s research publications, please visit the Infectious Disease Modelling group website.

 Positions